 "I would like to get your opinion on something odd that happened to me this morning."
 Beverly said to Deanna.

 Deanna considered the information.
-"It is known that Myslians are a telepathic race but, so little is known about them as well as the depth of their abilities.
+"It is known that Myslians are a telepathic race but, so little is known about them to include the depth of their abilities.
 Did she say how she was able to contact you?"

 "That's incredible.
 There are no known species with telepathic abilities strong enough to reach through time.
-How do you contact her?"
+How do you know how to contact her?"
 Deanna asked.

 "Deanna, I would like you to prepare a report for me, which I will include with my final report for Starfleet."
 Picard said.
 "I plan to propose an extraction mission."